TheSongOfEnderion/josee/Chapters/Chapter 2 – Rekindled Dreams (2).md

 Josee opened her eyes.

 She laid below in the steep grass of the forest.
 The light of the moon shined her face.
 She moved her nose, feeling the scent of ash.
-Quickly standing up, her eyes rapidly observed her surrounding.
+Quickly standing, her eyes rapidly observed her surrounding.

 Finally, a realization dawned to her.
 She looked at her armor, her hands, chest, and legs, and she could see... fire.